2019 SSH Novice Research Grant

 Letter of Intent Format

-Letters of Intent (LOI) must be no more than 4,000 characters, including spaces.
-The Letter of Intent will be submitted to the SSH Presenter Center via a submission form.
+Letters of Intent (LOI) must be submitted to the SSH Presenter Center via an electronic submission form.
 Submitters may cut and paste text into the form, but uploaded documents will not be allowed.
-References cited will not count against the 4,000 character limit.
-Click here to access the SSH Presenter Center.
+Click below to access the SSH Presenter Center.

 Submit your Letter of Intent (LOI) through the SSH Content Submission site.
-Prepare the LOI to be no more than 4,000 characters, including spaces.
-You may cut and paste your text into the online submission form.
+You may cut and paste text into the online submission form.

 SSH Presenter Center